|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Pictures may be taken of your brain and spinal cord.
 This can be done with:

-Treatment will begin by attempting to cure any underlying causes, such as tumors or electrolyte imbalances.
-If these treatments do not work, then treatment aims to reduce how severe the movements are.
-In some case, multiple drugs are needed to reduce twitching.
+Treatment will start by attempting to cure any causes, such as tumors or electrolyte imbalances.
+If this doesn’t work, then treatment aims to reduce how severe the movements are.
+In some case, many drugs are needed to reduce twitching.
 Some have serious side effects.

-Taking these steps may help to reduce your chance of myoclonus:
+Taking these steps may help to lower your chance of myoclonus: